 "The idea that stronger sanctions make North Korea stop developing nuclear programmes isn't effective in my view."

 The source with ties to Beijing and Pyongyang said China would again support U.N. sanctions.
 He declined to comment on what level of sanctions Beijing would be willing to endorse.

 "When China supported U.N. sanctions ...
 (North) Korea angrily called China a puppet of the United States," he said.
 "There will be new sanctions which will be harsh.
 China is likely to agree to it," he said, without elaborating.

-He said however that Beijing would not cut food and fuel supplies to North Korea, a measure it reportedly took after a previous nuclear test.
+He said however that Beijing would not cut food and fuel supplies to North Korea, a measure that it reportedly took after a previous nuclear test.

-He said North Korea's actions were a distraction for China's leadership, which was concerned that the escalations could inflame public opinion in China and hasten military build-ups in the region.
+He said North Korea's actions were a distraction for China's leadership, which was concerned the escalations could inflame public opinion in China and hasten military build-ups in the region.

-The source said he saw little room for compromise under North Korea's youthful new leader, Kim Jong-un.
+The source said that he saw little room for compromise under North Korea's youthful new leader, Kim Jong-un.
 The third Kim to rule North Korea is just 30 years old and took over from his father in December 2011.